 While the redesign is complete, the problem now is the length of time necessary to manufacture 7,500 visions of the future.
 "All together, preparing the factory for mass production of a product like the Rift takes approximately 90 days."

-The update is lengthy and detailed, and also provides plenty of information on the final specification of the development kit, including its 1280x800 7" display, and a new custom designed sensor.
+is lengthy and detailed, and also provides plenty of information on the final specification of the development kit, including its 1280x800 7" display, and a new custom designed sensor.

 A three month delay may not be ideal, but it seems a small price to pay for a device that will bring us one step closer to the future that was promised us in Back to the Future II.